openstack/kolla/doc/quickstart.rst

 to `devstack <http://docs.openstack.org/developer/devstack/>`__ deploy which installs all OpenStack services on a single host.
 In the "multinode" deploy, OpenStack services can be run on specific hosts.
 This documentation only describes deploying *all-in-one* method as most simple one.
+To setup multinode see the `multinode doc`_.

 Each method is represented as an Ansible inventory file.
 More information on the Ansible inventory file can be found in the Ansible `inventory introduction